FLHDE/freelancer-hd-character-models/README.md

 # freelancer-hd-character-models
-An addon for the game Freelancer (2003) that adds HD character models, helmets, and props
+An addon for the game Freelancer (2003) that adds HD character models, helmets, and props.